AdobeDocs/campaign.en/help/v8/architecture/architecture.md

     Learn how to create and publish message templates in [this section](../send/transactional.md).

-* The **Execution instance** retreives incoming events (password reset or orders from a website for example) and sends out personalized messages.
-There can be more than one execution instance to process messages via the load-balancer and scale the number of events to be proceeded for maximum availability.
+* The **Execution instance** retrieves incoming events (password reset or orders from a website for example) and sends out personalized messages.
+There can be more than one execution instance to process messages via the load-balancer and scale the number of events to be processed for maximum availability.

 >[!CAUTION]
 >